Kinshasa: Population

-According to United Nations Human Settlements Programme, the city receives an average of 390,000 new migrants annually, many fleeing conflict or economic hardship.
-Projections anticipate that Kinshasa's metropolitan population will reach 35 million by 2050, 58 million by 2075, and 83 million by 2100, making it one of the largest projected urban areas on the planet.
+According to United Nations Human Settlements Programme, the city receives an average of 390,000 new migrants annually, with many fleeing conflict or economic hardship.
+A 2017 projection anticipated that Kinshasa's metropolitan population will reach 35 million by 2050, 58 million by 2075, and 83 million by 2100, making it one of the largest projected urban areas on the planet.